TingtingSsl2/scRNA-seq/03_Convert bcl to fastq.md

 **Summary**

 - cellranger mkfastq or bcl2fastq converts bcl file into FASTQ file.
-- after conversion, FASTQ files will be splitted into two parts: sample fastq and undetermined FASTQ.
+- after conversion, FASTQ files will be splitted into two parts: sample FASTQ and undetermined FASTQ.
 - samples are assigned based on the Index Adapter sequence.
 - Places reads without a matching index adapter sequence in the Undetermined FASTQ file.
 - for any FASTQ file in the input, reads with > 90% sequence identity with the Adapter are trimmed.
 Sequenced Adapter sequences are modified to expected Adapter sequences.